Mayor Pro Tem Tiffany Ackley

-For Aliso Viejo, Tiffany was appointed to represent the City in the Coastal Greenbelt Authority, South Orange County Watershed Management Area, California JPIA, and San Joaquin Hills TCA (as alternate) for 2019.
+For Aliso Viejo, Tiffany was appointed to represent the City for California JPIA, Coastal Greenbelt Authority, and South Orange County Watershed Management Area for 2021, 2020, and 2019.
+She also represented the city in the San Joaquin Hills TCA (as alternate) for 2019.

 Tiffany is proud to call Aliso Viejo home.
 It is why she chose to remain and start her family here.
 It is Tiffany’s sincere hope that her children, Laurel and Keith, have that same sense of civic pride as they grow older, and that they decide to call Aliso Viejo home when it’s time for them to start their own families.